sudhaus7/typo3-picture/README.md

 For the Frontend a Fluid Partial is available as drop-in replacement for the Media/Rendering/Image Partial shipped with the fluid_styled_content extension in TYPO3 9 and 10.

-An editor can select a part of an image for mobile display and a completly different image for the 4k Desktop.
+An editor can select a part of an image for mobile display and a completely different image for the 4k Desktop.

+New in 1.0.0
+* missing media sizes are now created automatically
+* media sizes and their maxWidth and maxHeight are now configured in TypoScript
+* Partial Media/Rendering/Image is a true drop-in replacement
+* Documentation covers usage in the Frontend

 [Extension in TER](https://extensions.typo3.org/extension/responsive_picture/)